manosbatsis/scrudbeans/docs/installation.md

 The [scrudbeans-template-java](https://github.com/manosbatsis/scrudbeans-template-java) and
 [scrudbeans-template-kotlin](https://github.com/manosbatsis/scrudbeans-template-kotlin) projects
-replicates this quick tutorial and can help you get started with ScrudBeans right away.
+replicate this quick tutorial and can help you get started with ScrudBeans right away.
 > Both Maven and Gradle build scripts are included in the above samples.

 For Kotlin: